brianmcn/Zelda1RandoTools/doc/startup-options.md

  - [**Hide Dungeon Numbers**](#startup-hdn)
  - [**Overworld Quest**](#startup-coq)

 Each is described in more detail in the linked sections below.

-Note that "**Mirror Overworld**" and "**Second Quest Dungeons**" are supported in the Options Menu, but those options can be changed at any time in the middle of the game, not just at startup.
+Note that some options like "**Mirror Overworld**" and "**Second Quest Dungeons**" and "**Replace WS/MS with Bomb Upgrades**" are supported via buttons in the top portion of the tracker, but those options can be changed at any time in the middle of the game, not just at startup.

+"**Record To {New/Unbeaten} Dungeons**" options are supported via a '...' button next to 'Recorder Destination' in the overworld map LEGEND.

-**Flags** that are not directly supported, and may result in a minor degradation of the experience:
+**Flags** that are not directly supported, and may result in a very minor degradation of the experience:

- - **Whistle To New Dungeons** is assumed to be checked and **Recorder to Unbeaten Dungeons** is assumed to be un-checked.
-If your flags don't meet these conditions, then
-     - some aspects of [Routing](use.md#routing) will not work properly: consider turning off 'Draw Routes' in the [Options Menu](#startup-o) and avoid using [Link Routing](use.md#main-link)
-     - the map legend and green dungeon icons will suggest the wrong things
  - **Change Sword Hearts** is assumed to be checked, but if it's not checked in your flagset, the only bad side-effect is that you may get e.g. a spurious reminder to "Consider the magical sword" when you have 10 hearts, even though you actually need 12 hearts
  - **Level 9 Entry** is assumed to be 8 triforces; if it's something else, various "go-time" reminders may not trigger, or may trigger incorrectly